Humana shares gain as 2018 Medicare Advantage outlook improves

 3 Min Read

-Humana also reported a much better-than-expected quarterly profit on Wednesday due to strength in the Medicare Advantage business and raised its full-year earnings forecast.
+Humana also reported a much better-than-expected quarterly profit due to strength in the Medicare Advantage business and raised its full-year earnings forecast.

 Analysts have expected privately managed Medicare to benefit in coming years even as Republican lawmakers seek to undo former President Barack Obama's signature healthcare law, often called Obamacare.
 Those efforts are focused on the individual insurance business as well as the Medicaid program for the poor.